Hicks-Josh/VirtualMemorySimulation/README.md

 #Virtual Memory Simulation Program

+Complete my Java program that simulates virtual memory management.
+The input to my program is a simulated set of virtual memory addresses froma  number of simulated processes.
+This space-delimited file contains one triple perline: `process ID, memory address, read/write flag.`  Process ID's and memory addresses are integers for convenience and the read/write flag is a 0 (read) or 1 (write).

+The program currently assumes the following:
+* Processes will only generate legal addresses
+* We use demand-paged virtual memory
+* Memory is byte-addressable
+* Memory addresses are 12-bits long, giving and address space of 4096 bytes
+* We use a page size of 32 bytes (thus our address-space is composed of 128 pages meaning that our 12-bit address is composed of a 7-bit page number + a 5-bit offset)
+* We have a 5 physical memory page frames (a total of 160 bytes)

+In addition, processes may come and go during the simulation.
+New processes appear in the input without warning and are added to the simulation dynamically.
+Processes leave the siumulation by generating a negatice memory address (which does **not** show up in any output); process numbers might be reused.

 ## Task
 1. Complete this simulation by implementing subclasses of the `MemoryManager` class: `LRUMemoryManager.java` and `FIFOMemoryManager.java`; you may need to make minor modifications to the state of the `MemoryManager` class as well.